Amazon, JPMorgan Chase and Berkshire Hathaway Pursue The Health Care 'Unicorn'

 Neither of those efforts could be said to have fundamentally changed how health care is delivered or paid for, even if they have made a difference on the margins.

-But as the Kaiser Family Foundation's Larry Levitt said on Twitter, there's no chance the nation can budge health spending without the big bosses at least trying.
+But as the Kaiser Family Foundation's Larry Levitt said on Twitter, there is no chance the nation can budge health spending without the big bosses at least trying.

 Who knows what this Amazon-JPM-Berkshire health care thing really is.
 But, if it’s the start of getting big and influential employers engaged in health care costs, it could mean something.
 We won’t make progress on cost control without employers. https://t.co/jacbMLf8Wt— Larry Levitt (@larry_levitt) January 30, 2018